aikhelis/TodoApp/README.md

-This is a training XCode iOS swift app project
+This is a training XCode iOS Swift 4 app project